markuskimius/bashlib/README.md

 ## More Information

 BASHLIB itself comes with several useful libraries.
 See the [API Reference] for the details.
-See also [BASH Notes] for some nuances about BASH programming.
+See also [BASH Notes] for some notes about BASH programming.